 Graduates should report to their designated staging area, by division, and should remain in the staging area to expedite the line-up process.
 Click here for a downloadable version of the commencement floor plan.
 Directional signage will also be placed around the Arena to assist graduates.

-During the ceremony, which will last about two hours, the college’s president, senior vice president and provost, and faculty marshals will provide directions to the graduates.
+During the ceremony, which will last about two hours, the college’s president, provost, and faculty marshals will provide directions to the graduates.
 Please listen carefully to their directions.
 Graduates who have elected to participate in the ceremony must remain for the entire event.

 - The Processional into the arena begins promptly at 6:00 p.m.
 During the Processional, faculty marshals will lead the graduates to their seating area.
 Graduates will fill in rows of seats as directed by the faculty marshals.
 Graduates should remain standing until directed to be seated.